tomemme/PhrackSummarizer/README.md

-# HTMLTextSummarizer
+# PhrackPhilesSummarizer

 ## Overview
-HTMLTextSummarizer is a Python-based tool designed to summarize text content extracted from HTML files.
-While it's currently a general-purpose tool, it can be adapted to specific use cases such as summarizing technical articles, research papers, or Phrack magazine issues.
+PhrackPhilesSummarizer is a Python-based tool designed to summarize text content extracted from Phrack Philes.
+It's created from a general-purpose tool, called HTMLTextSummarizerit used for summarizing technical articles, research papers, or Phrack magazine issues.

 ## Features
 - Extracts and cleans text from HTML files.